METCAD, CHAMPAIGN COUNTY 911

 METCAD, Champaign County 911 is continuously hiring for Telecommunicator I. The ECOMM National test is required before moving forward.

-All candidates are required to complete the NTN application and sign the Attestation.
+All candidates are required to complete the NTN application, the NTN Typing Test, ECOMM National Computer Simulations, and sign the Attestation.
 The Attestation can be submitted by uploading to your NTN account.

 Benefit Information: This position is covered under the City of Champaign AFSCME Bargaining Unit labor agreement.
 AFSCME employees receive paid sick leave, personal leave, vacation, and 10 City holidays per year.
 Other benefits include health insurance, life insurance, and participation in the Illinois Municipal Retirement Fund pension plan, and access to a variety of other programs, such as a tax-deferred savings plan, the Municipal Employees Credit Union, and an Employee Computer Purchase Program.